rshuo/rshuo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an associate researcher at the Institute of Automation, Chinese Academy of Sciences.
+I am currently an associate researcher at the Institute of Automation, Chinese Academy of Sciences (CASIA).
 I received my PhD in June 2021 under the supervision of Prof. Shuai Ma of Beihang University (BUAA) and Prof. Ming Zhou of MSRA.

 Email: renshuo@microsoft.com